 - How long it’s been since you made a payment on any account you are going to settle .

 Each of your creditors has their own set of policies for timing, and percentage of balance they will accept when negotiating delinquent accounts with you.
 Skip ahead to take a peek at how the top 7 banks settle debt.
 You can post your account details (creditor/collector name, balance owed, when you last paid) in the comment section at the bottom of this page and get feedback about what debt settlement could look like for you.
-You can also consult with me, Michael Bovee, on the phone by reaching me at 800-939-8357, then press option 2, or submit a consult request form.
+You can also consult with me, Michael Bovee, by submitting a consult request form.

 Once you have creditor-specific details, you can better target how suitable a solution settling debt will be for you.
 I want you to next weigh your immediate and near term needs and goals.